Country of Origin

 ED.
 Electrically dubious?
 Not today.
 It's short for embrace distortion.
 To some it could seem the same thing.
 Not to Mozzaik Audio's Mihael Munta [left] and his designer Marko Dvecko [right].
 For them it's company slogan and religion.
 It's not about pretending distortion away.
-It's about exploiting it.
+It's about exploiting it to lower it.
 First shown at the Warszaw 2019 show in prototype form, their Mozzaik1 is a processor/amplifier.
 Into one carbon-fiber/aluminium case pack four channels of class D (220wpc + 150wpc into 8Ω to bi-amp) and unique distortion controllers.
 Those operate in the digital domain to "predictably correct harmonic distortion in the speakers".
 There are three groups of knobs, each with a coarse 0-6 control on top and a fine 0-11 control beneath it.
 Input impedance is 50kΩ, voltage gain 32dB.

 "We also have another product coming as soon as Mozzaik1 goes into production.
 That'll be a DAC.
 In the future we want to have a full line of products under our brand.
 Regarding the break-in you requested for your loaner, that won't be necessary.
 We control distortion with precise electronic circuits.
 Those are time invariant."
 And that's all I knew from a show flyer and a few early June 2020 emails when Mihael pre-booked their review.